keith27staines/KSQuadTree/README.md

 # KSQuadTree
-My implementation of the famous spatial partitioning algorith, suitable for fast querying for objects in rectangular regions of a 2D world
+An implementation of the famous spatial partitioning algorith, suitable for fast querying for objects in rectangular regions of a 2D world